Local Sponsors

 More information

 Many thanks to the folks at the Pattys Farmhouse for facilitating this camera's location and to Worcestershire County Council for capitally funding its installation.
 Brook Lane at its junction with Main Street floods frequently when the River Avon is in spate.
 Please click here for flooding information regarding this location.
-Cropthorne is featured in the Domesday Book, and St Michael's Church dates back to the 12th century.
-The church is a Grade I listed building.
-The village has many unique examples of timber-framed thatched cottages from the 16th and 17th centuries, and about half the village is designated as a Conservation area.
-The village has a Site of Special Scientific Interest, Cropthorne New Inn Section.
-In 2007 Cropthorne and the surrounding area were severely flooded.
-The B4084 road linking the towns of Evesham and Pershore collapsed and caused major hold-ups throughout the county of Worcestershire.
-The collapsed road was later called Cropthorne Canyon; the repairs took four months to be repaired at a cost of around £1 million.
-For more information on Cropthorne click here to visit the village website.
+Due to the frequent flooding experienced in this area, we have strategically positioned one of our Farson Digital cameras to aid the local community and the council in monitoring water levels.
+Cropthorne, a village documented in the Domesday Book, boasts the historic St Michael's Church, which traces its origins back to the 12th century.
+This remarkable church holds the esteemed Grade I listed status.
+The village showcases a multitude of distinctive, timber-framed thatched cottages from the 16th and 17th centuries, making it a unique architectural ensemble.
+In fact, approximately half of the village has been designated as a Conservation Area, recognizing its historical and cultural significance.
+Moreover, Cropthorne houses a Site of Special Scientific Interest known as the Cropthorne New Inn Section.